 - Click the “Add a forwarding address” button.

 - Enter your forwarding email address in the box.

 - You’ll be sent a confirming email to your forwarding address and you must respond to the email confirmation link before the changes will take effect.

 How do I set my email client to receive email from PLU?

-If you prefer to receive your email from PLU you can set your email client (such as Mozilla Thunderbird, Microsoft Outlook, Eudora, etc.) to receive your email from PLU as opposed to your Internet Service Provider (ISP).
-To do so, you must edit the mail preferences in your client software.
+If you prefer to receive your PLU email from through a client application such as Mozilla Thunderbird, Microsoft Outlook, Apple Mail, etc. you will have to edit the mail preferences in your client software.
 Make sure the following items are set:

 Incoming Mail Server: imap.gmail.com

 Just make sure you specify that you are authenticating to the SMTP server if you use it from an off-campus computer.